background-image

 Revelstoke Ski Holidays

 While the little town of Revelstoke has 120 years of skiing history under its belt, Revelstoke Mountain Resort is a newcomer on the British Columbia ski scene.
-But with staggering alpine terrain, a buzzing community vibe and Canada’s best snowfall, it’s already established itself as a world-class powerhouse.
+But with staggering alpine terrain, a buzzing community vibe and Canada’s best snowfall, it’s already established itself as a potential world-class powerhouse.

 Explore the slopes